DDMAL/ddmal.github.io/README.md

 The content management system (CMS) used for this site is [Forestry](https://forestry.io/).
 This is where blog entries are added, edited, and maintained.
 Contact [Evan Savage](mailto:evan.savage@mail.mcgill.ca) or [Emily Hopkins](mailto:emily.hopkins@mcgill.ca) to gain access to the CMS.

 Blog entries are written in Markdown, which makes it easy to add text, headers, images, and lists to a new post.
 Here is a [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to consult for any necessary formatting.

+To add a new post, select 'Blog' on the sidebar.
+On the next screen, click the 'Create New' dropdown and select 'Blog'.
+The left column that appears is the minimum amount of Front Matter (YAML) required for each new post.
+'Layout' and 'Tab' are already populated and should remain unchanged.
+Choose a title that will display at the top of the blog post.

+The right column is where the content of each post is added.
+The default mode is a What-You-See-Is-What-You-Get (WYSIWYG) editor, which will give you immediate feedback on the desired Markdown formatting.
+If it is preferred, click on the ellipsis in the upper right hand corner to change to edit in 'Raw' mode, where the Markdown is explicitly written.

+If the blog post will feature images and files, upload them to the 'Media' library which can be accessed on the sidebar.
+To add them in the WYSIWYG post editor, hit `ctrl+shift+u`.
+This will open the media library where each image or file can be selected and added inline to the post.